Saturday, Aug. 23, 10am - 4pm

 Arts for All presents a fun-filled series of workshops for the entire family where creativity knows no age.
 Designed with simplicity and enjoyment in mind, each craft activity is easy to follow and perfect for creating memorable art pieces to take home.
 This year, we’re thrilled to have award-winning artist Alvin Lee curating the entire workshop series.

-Ken Ng is an experienced pastry chef who had led the central kitchens of established cafes.
-Ken is passionate about creating new recipes, infusing his creativity in traditional pastries and sharing his knowledge through baking workshops.
-Ken also prioritizes the usage of sustainable, healthy ingredients in his creation.
+Ken Ng is an experienced chef who has led the central kitchens of established cafes.
+Ken is passionate about research and development, creating new recipes and prioritizing the usage of sustainable ingredients in his creations.
+Join Chef Ken to craft delightful mocktail flavours using interesting elements.

 Art Jamming